 "Real funny," Spike said, ignoring the fact that Dawn was giggling.

-"Shaky on the comeback, bleach boy," Xander snarked.
+"Shaky on the comeback, bleach boy."
+Xander was having too much fun with it.
 "Gonna have to deduct a few tenths there."

 "Deduct this."
 Spike raised two fingers.